grafana/tempo/docs/sources/tempo/setup/upgrade.md

 ### Change the block format to vParquet3

-Although the vParquet3 format isn't yet the default, we believe it's production ready and highly recommend switching to it for improved query performance and [dedicated attribute columns]({{< relref "../operations/dedicated_columns" >}}).

 Upgrading to Tempo 2.3 doesn’t modify the Parquet block format.
 You can use Tempo 2.3 with vParquet2 or vParquet3. vParquet2 remains the default backend for Tempo 2.3; vParquet3 is available as a stable option.

+vParquet3 provides improved query performance and [dedicated attribute columns]({{< relref "../operations/dedicated_columns" >}}).

+This block format is required for using structural operators and dedicated attribute columns.

 {{% admonition type="note" %}}
 Tempo 2.2 can’t read data stored in vParquet3.